Orepap/Clust3D/Clust3D Parameters.md

 **distance**: String.
 The mathematical distance to be used for the distance calculations.
 (Default: “euclidean”).

 	“euclidean”: Use of the Euclidean distance.
-	“manhattan” Use of the Manhattan distance.
+	“manhattan”: Use of the Manhattan distance.

 ______________________________________________________________________________